act-rules/act-rules.github.io/_rules/SVG-image-has-name.md

 ---
-name: SVG image has name
+name: SVG image has accessible name
 description: |
-  This rule checks that each SVG image element that is included in the accessibility tree has an accessible name.
+  This rule checks that each SVG image element that is included in the accessibility tree, has an accessible name.

 success_criterion:
 - 1.1.1 # Non-Text Content